KyleGoslan/TwitterJSON/README.md

 Complete the form and under the 'Keys and Access Tokens' tab you'll find the two keys you need to get started with the TwitterJSON library.

-*Consumer Key (API Key)
+* Consumer Key (API Key)
-*Consumer Secret (API Secret)
+* Consumer Secret (API Secret)

 ## Getting Tweets

-To get tweets you'll instanciate a new TJTweets object, passing in the two api keys documented above.
+To get tweets you'll instanciate a new `TJTweets` object, passing in the two api keys documented above:

 ```swift
     var tjTweets = TJTweets(apiKey: "xxx", apiSecret: "xxx")
 ```

-Set the delegate of the new TJTweets object.
+Set the delegate of the new `TJTweets` object:

 ```swift
     tjTweets.delegate = self
 ```

-Set the delegate in the class (probably a view controller) that you're working in eg.
+Set the delegate in the class (probably a view controller) that you're working in eg:

 ```swift
     class ViewController: UIViewController, TJTweetDelegate {
 ```

-Call the helper method to return the tweets you want, for example
+Call the helper method to return the tweets you want, for example:

 ```swift
     tjTweets.getTimelineForUser("KyleGoslan")
 ```

 Finally, implement the delegate method.
 This method receives an array (20 by default) of `TJTweet` objects.
-These each represent a tweet.
+These each represent a tweet:

 ```swift
     func gotTweets(tweets: [TJTweet]) {